Home - Homes Victoria logo

 *Disclaimer for preferred waiting list area report

 Preferred waiting list area data aims to provide an applicant’s location preference(s) of social housing across Victoria.
-Preferred waiting list area data is derived by an applicant selecting up to five location preferences per application.
-As applicants can select up to five location preferences; a single applicant can therefore be counted anywhere from one to five times in the data set.
+Preferred waiting list area data is derived by an applicant selecting up to 5 location preferences per application.
+As applicants can select up to 5 location preferences; a single applicant can therefore be counted anywhere from one to 5 times in the data set.
 There is no rank order for preferences selected.
-There is no comparability with number of applications on the waitlist due to the variability of the number of preferences chosen by each applicant.
+There is no comparability with number of applications on the wait list due to the variability of the number of preferences chosen by each applicant.

 Bedroom sizes are reported on by preferred waiting list area to indicate the type of housing size requirements an applicant is approved for.
-Data on the number of social housing dwellings located in each preferred waiting list area by bedroom number are included to indicate current social housing stock in each broadband.
-Long-term social housing (community and public housing) dwelling figures are updated at the end of each financial year.
-This data includes public housing, long-term community housing and Aboriginal-owned community housing and excludes transitional housing management and crisis accommodation.
 To uphold confidentiality and privacy requirements, figures between the numbers of 0-4 are reported as <5.

 Fluctuations in numbers over time may be influenced by changes to allocation policies, priorities and eligibility criteria.